Need something free to do during the day so you can splurge on a fancy dinner and a Cirque du Soleil show?

 Free Things to Do in Las Vegas

 You don’t have to spend a lot to have fun in Las Vegas.
-The best thing about traveling here is meeting like-minded people, trying new things, and having fun with the ones you love (even if you’re by yourself!).
+The best thing about traveling here is meeting fun-loving people, trying new things, and being with the ones you love (even if you’re by yourself!).